Codecademy/docs/content/java/concepts/array-list/array-list.md

 ---
-Title: 'ArrayList'
+Title: "ArrayList"
-Description: 'The ArrayList class uses dynamic arrays for storing elements.
-Conceptually, it is like an array but with no size limit.'
+Description: "The ArrayList class uses dynamic arrays for storing elements.
+Conceptually, it is like an array but with no size limit."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Classes'
+  - "Classes"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `ArrayList` class uses dynamic arrays that are resizable, unlike traditional fixed [arrays](https://www.codecademy.com/resources/docs/java/arrays).
 However, each element must still be of the same type.
 Elements can be added or removed at any time, making the `ArrayList` more flexible.